Today's Capitalism Has No Aesthetic

 (A moodboard on Tumblr is the closest thing my generation has to a unified aesthetic grammar.)

 A major contributing factor to today’s fragmented culture is algorithmic churn.
-Music, film and media has always suceeded on the basis of what makes money - but in today’s world of social media - we have the added motive of what brings engagement.
+Music, film and media has always succeeded on the basis of what makes money - but in today’s world of social media - we have the added motive of what brings engagement.

-Engagement on social media prioritises immediacy, recognizability, and shareability over coherence or depth.
+Engagement on social media prioritizes immediacy, recognizability, and shareability over coherence or depth.
 Not to mention, there is much less concern for originality in short-form content.
 Creators happily copy the success of others in ways that would have meant a lawsuit in traditional media.

 On the radio, the lifespan of a hit could be months.
-On social media, posts typically get engagment for a few weeks before petering out.
+On social media, posts typically get engagement for a few weeks before petering out.
 The algorithm churns at a much higher rate than traditional media.

 There are people in the 20s who already feel out of touch, alienated from the cultural present, feeling too old to be with it.